maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The value of `NUM` is reset at the start of every `INPUT` or `MAT INPUT`, as well as when running a `CLEAR`/`CLR` statement.

-The other use of `NUM` is to support the dialect-specific funtion found in Digital Group BASICs, where it is the equivalent of `VAL`.
+The other use of `NUM` is to support the dialect-specific function found in Digital Group BASICs, where it is the equivalent of `VAL`.
 This version will be called if a string expression is provided in *sexp*.

 #### Availability: